Sulib1515/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task3- Write a function that prints a string, followed by a new line, to stdout.

 Task4- Write a function that prints a string, in reverse, followed by a new line.

+Task5- Write a function that reverses a string.